-CA Fail: No Good Way to Police Drugged Driving Since Legalization of Marijuana
+CA Struggles To Police Drugged Driving Since Legalization of Marijuana

 There are almost too many legal and safety challenges related to legalized use of marijuana in California to count.
 With less than a year from the date of legalization to the implementation of the sale of legal recreational marijuana, 40 million residents, and around 700 legal marijuana dispensaries, there are just not enough people in law enforcement to identify the illegal dispensaries that have popped up, monitor the legal dispensaries to make sure they are following all regulations on security and sales, and ensure that no one is driving while under the influence of marijuana.